 Solicitors are not qualified to offer advice on flood risk, but there are a various checks that can be undertaken by the purchaser or on a buyer’s behalf which will figure out the risks in Amesbury.
 The conventional set of information sent to a buyer’s lawyer (where the Conveyancing Protocol is adopted) includes a usual question of the owner to discover if the property has suffered from flooding.
 If flooding has previously occurred and is not disclosed by the seller, then a buyer may commence a compensation claim resulting from an inaccurate response.
 The purchaser’s solicitors may also carry out an enviro report.
 This will indicate whether there is a recorded flood risk.
 If so, more detailed inquiries will need to be initiated.

 Yesterday I discovered that there is a flying freehold issue on a house I have offered on a fortnight ago in what was supposed to be a straight forward, no chain conveyancing.
 Amesbury is where the house is located.
 What do you suggest?

 Flying freeholds in Amesbury are rare but are more likely to exist in relation to terraced houses.
 Even though you don't necessarily need a conveyancing solicitor in Amesbury you would need to get your solicitor to go through the deeds diligently.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Amesbury may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Amesbury may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold residence.